ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 2 - Create a LoopBack Application/README.md

 	?
 Enter the data-source name:  mongodb-connection
 	?
 Select the connector for mongodb-connection:
 		> MongoDB (supported by StrongLoop)
+	?
+Connection String url to override other settings: <leave blank>
 	? host: mongo.think.ibm
 	? port: 27017
 	? user: